Courses

 DPT 754 - Research Seminar: Systematic Review

-This is the fifth course in the research sequence of the curriculum, for students who opt for, and selected for systematic review.
-This course is the final part of the capstone research course.
-This is an advanced course focused on the critical review of the scientific literature, building upon content from DPT 652, DPT 653, DPT 752, and DPT 753.
-The critical review of the literature will be on a topic directly pertaining to physical therapy (e.g. diagnosis, intervention, education, etc.).
-The course design is to foster collaborative investigation, critique, and writing leading toward dissemination.
+This is the fifth and final course in the research sequence of the DPT curriculum.
+This is an advanced course focused on the critical analysis and interpretation of the data sourced from scientific literature or data collection, building upon content from DPT 652, DPT 653, DPT 752, and DPT 753.
+The course is designed to foster collaborative research activities leading toward dissemination.

 Section Section Dates Time Instructor Credits Location